Africa

 Terrorism

-There is a high threat of terrorism in all of the countries in southern Africa.
+There is a high threat of terrorism in all of the countries in Africa.
 There are individuals and groups who view the UK and British Citizens as targets.
 Please be aware of your surroundings at all times, especially at tourist sites, shopping centres, and other crowded places.

 Political Situation